bareos/bareos/manuals/en/developers/catalog.md

 structures.

-In simple terms, the Catalog database must contain a record of all Jobs run by Bacula, and for each Job, it must maintain a list of all files saved, with their File Attributes (permissions, create date, ...), and the location and Media on which the file is stored.
+In simple terms, the Catalog database must contain a record of all Jobs run by Bareos, and for each Job, it must maintain a list of all files saved, with their File Attributes (permissions, create date, ...), and the location and Media on which the file is stored.
 This is seemingly a simple task, but it represents a huge amount interlinked data.
-Note: the list of files and their attributes is not maintained when using the internal Bacula database.
+Note: the list of files and their attributes is not maintained when using the internal Bareos database.
 The data stored in the File records, which allows the user or administrator to obtain a list of all files backed up during a job, is by far the largest volume of information put into the Catalog database.